ArtunSubasi/gamezeug-architecture/README.md

 ======================

 Welcome to the the architecture documentation of Gamezeug.
-Gamezeug is a software development playground to try out new libraries, frameworks, methods, etc
+Gamezeug is a software development playground to try out new libraries, frameworks, methods, etc.

 Requirements Overview
 ---------------------